diffblue/cbmc/doc/architectural/compilation-and-development.md

     <absolute-path-to-test.pl> -p -c '<absolute-path-to-chain-sh> <arg-1> ... <arg-n>' <test-folder>

-Note the single quotes - it will not work without them.
+Note that the test binary and its initial command line arguments are a single value for the -c option, so they must be be wrapped in quotes if they contain any unescaped spaces.
 What to put for the arguments  `<arg-1>` to `<arg-n>` varies from module to module.
 To find out, look in `chain.sh` and see what arguments it expects.
 You can also look in the `Makefile` and see how it calls `chain.sh` in the `test` target.